raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Az.DataBoxEdge.md

 Gets the extended info of a device

 ### [Get-AzDataBoxEdgeJob](Get-AzDataBoxEdgeJob.md)
-Gets the information about jobs of a device
+Gets the information about jobs for a device

 ### [Get-AzDataBoxEdgeRole](Get-AzDataBoxEdgeRole.md)
 Get the Roles configured for a device